-Performance measure 2022/23 Target 2022/23 Actual Commentary Percentage of customers satisfied with the availability of their Councillor 1 .
+Performance measure 2022/23 Target 2022/23 Actual Commentary Percentage of customers satisfied with the availability of their Councillor.
 80% 45% Not achieved 2021/22: 47% Not achieved A total of 45 per cent of residents are satisfied with the availability of Councillors.
 In addition, 14 per cent of residents are somewhat satisfied with the availability of Councillors which would take the total to 59 per cent.
-These results may reflect responses from residents who have not have attempted to contact their local Councillors.
 All Councillors are committed to being available to those in their local communities.
-To help ensure they hear the voices of the community, Councillors are engaging more with their Community Boards and Committees who represent and act as advocates for the interest of the community, and communicate with community organisations and special interest groups in the community.
-Percentage of customers satisfied that Council engages with the community regarding the right issues 1 .
-50% 29% Not achieved 2021/22: 32% Not achieved Feedback received from customers included comments such as consultation was not undertaken properly, Council did not listen to feedback provided or ignored feedback, and that those directly impacted by decisions were not consulted.
+To help ensure they hear the voices of the community, Councillors are engaging more with their Community Boards who represent and act as advocate for the interest of the community, and communicate with community organisation and special interest groups in the community.
+Percentage of customers satisfied that Council engages with the community regarding the right issues.
+50% 29% Not achieved 2021/22: 32% Not achieved Feedback received from customers included comments such as consultation was not undertaken properly, Council did not listen to feedback provided or ignored feedback, and that those directly impacted by decisions were not consulted with.
 This feedback has been taken on board and will be considered for future community engagement.
-Percentage of customers satisfied with the ease of access and clarity of information regarding key community issues 1 .
+Percentage of customers satisfied with the ease of access and clarity of information regarding key community issues.
 50% 33% Not achieved 2021/22: 39% Not achieved We continue to see a trend that suggests there is dissatisfaction and that people are not getting the information that is relevant to them and their community.
 This is converse to our channel engagement results which continue to trend upwards month on month.
 The development of our new communications and engagement strategy provides renewed focus on our audiences and relevancy of message and this should go some way to help addressing this disconnect.
 Percentage of agendas and minutes of all open meetings that are made publicly available via the Council's website within legislative timeframes.
 98% 90% Not achieved 2021/22: 100% Achieved During September 2022 there were additional meetings and staff were unable to meet the statutory timeframes.
 As there is no legislative requirement for minutes, staff prioritised ensuring agendas met the timeframe during busy periods.
 Number of formal hui held with iwi, mana whenua and hapuu groups.
 9 9 Achieved 2021/22: 29 Achieved Target achieved.